MIDL-Conference/midl-website-2022/pages/venue.md

 <!-- The keynotes and oral sessions will be presented in TBD

 The poster sessions, industry exhibition TBD -->

+## Wi-Fi Connection

+Visitors can connect to Wi-Fi in the venue by using "public" as network name.
+You need to enter your mobile number to receive a password.
+Further details can be found [on this website](https://unlimited.ethz.ch/display/itkb/Wi-Fi#WiFi-Guests).

 ## Accommodation Options

 Here you can find a list of hotels as suggestions, please note that participants should book the rooms themselves.